Updated: Dec 8, 2020

 If you are planning to make more or less of this rice please be wary of the amount of water that you add.
 Adding too much may cause a sticky rice and adding too little will prevent your rice from cooking to a soft, tender state.

 For every 1 cup of rice add in 1 3/4 cup of liquid (always enough to have about 1/2 an inch of liquid covering rice and peas).

 This is best cooked in a caldero, which is a traditional cooking pot used in many countries and in the Caribbean.

-DO NOT stir rice too much or it will come out VERY sticky.
+DO NOT stir the rice too much or it will come out VERY sticky.

-Adding a banana leaf over top of the rice as it is steaming on low-heat is a great option to provide a nice flavor to the rice, but totally optional.
-Banana leafs can be purchased at your local International or Asian markets or grocery stores.
+Adding a banana leaf over the top of the rice as it is steaming on low-heat is a great option to provide a nice flavor to the rice, but totally optional.
+Banana leaves can be purchased at your local International or Asian markets or grocery stores.

 Fun fact: I enjoy eating Arroz con Gandules (Rice with Pigeon Peas) with sliced yellow bananas.
 That's right!
 It adds a great addition to your plate.
 Don't knock it until you try it! ;)